 Yujiro Seki, Director

 Over the course of the past several years, Yujiro Seki singlehandedly planned, shot, and edited this feature length documentary.
-At this point, he needs your support to help fund the post-production process of getting the film in shape for the Sundance Film Festival and distributing it to the public.
-Funds will help pay for Musical Composition, Color Correction, Subtitle Editing, Digital Marketing, and Publicity.
-An Indiegogo link is below.
+At this point, he needs your support to help fund the monthly operational cost to promote his film in Digital Marketing and Publicity.
+Please visit Patreon to contribute.

 The stakes are high for the apprentices: the daily (and nightly) demands of a lifelong commitment to mastery prove too much for most to bear.
 But for those devoted enough to fulfill their duties to the guild and to themselves as Būshi, there’s the promise of contributing to collective works of awe-inspiring beauty and power.
 And even more importantly, there’s the promise of leading their millennium-old tradition into the future.